COVID-19 Safety Plan

 - Teachers will provide students with verbal reminders about maintaining physical distancing.

-- Activities on the yards during recess, lunch, and breaks will prevent interactions between cohorts, including the use of staggered schedules on the yards.
-Eliminating the mixing between cohorts will be prioritized over the distancing of students within a cohort.
+- Activities on the yards during recess, lunch, and breaks will prevent interactions between classrooms, including the use of staggered schedules on the yards.
+Eliminating the mixing between classrooms will be prioritized over the distancing of students within a stable group.

 - Physical distancing signs and floor markings have been placed in common areas such as the hallways and bathrooms.